jgreener64/jgreener64.github.io/posts/technical_report.md

 *Joe Greener - 1st April 2026*

 Today we are excited to release our new protein structure model with state-of-the-art performance.
-We are making it available as a technical report, because apparently even pre-prints are supposed to have a methods section.
+We are making it available as a technical report, because even pre-prints are supposed to have a methods section.
 Besides, how can we silently edit the post unless we host it ourselves?

 Here at MirageBio we are deeply committed to pivoting to the latest trends.
 Last year that was protein design, but apparently now it is binding affinity.
 Next year it will be disordered proteins, but we are avoiding that because NMR data is hard to understand.
 On our carefully chosen benchmarks - it's hard to overstate how carefully we selected these benchmarks - we show a 1% improvement over a competitor we didn't run properly.